fosscafe/inpin2018/pre-requisites.md

-#The Pre-requistes you would need for th Quater 1 plan.
+# Pre-requistes you would need for th Quater 1 plan.

 * git:latest version
 * rust: nightly version